JQIamo/analog-pi/README.md

 For full documentation of the circuit, see the [manual](https://github.com/JQIamo/analog-pi/blob/master/pi/Documents/PI_Manual.pdf).
 Please read the manual very carefully, especially the section "Initial Calibration" at page 14.
 A wrong calibration could result in damaging the circuit's output stages.

+**NOTE:** The PI controller [manual](https://github.com/JQIamo/analog-pi/blob/master/pi/Documents/PI_Manual.pdf) is out of date.
+It should still be used as a reference, but it does not document several new features.
+Please look at issues [#2](https://github.com/JQIamo/analog-pi/issues/2) and [#3](https://github.com/JQIamo/analog-pi/issues/3) for more information.

 ## File description